 "Really, you barely qualify as a queen anyway," the vespiquen scoffed, eying the beedrill with disdain.
 "You're just so plain, and you've hardly any abdomen at all!
 Gracious, how do you even keep the hive together?
 I'd be mortified if I was that scrawny."
 She gave one of the combee hovering by her side a smug pat on the head.
 "Absolutely mortified."

-"Maybe I'm smaller than you," the beedrill said casually as the air filled with buzzing and several dozen worker beedrill dropped in, surrounding the vespiquen and menacing her combee at stinger-point, "but my workers are bigger than yours."
+"Maybe I'm smaller than you," the beedrill said casually as a menacing drone filled the air.
+Several dozen worker beedrill dropped in, surrounding the vespiquen and menacing her combee at stinger-point.
+"But my workers are bigger than yours."

 Captain Kecleon's Color-Changing Collectible Frisbee was stuck in a tree.
 The branches were too thin to climb, the tree too thick to shake, Cole's aim too poor to dislodge it with thrown rocks.
 Now Cole had to leave the park without it, crying for his parents to return with a ladder.